sassoftware/ci360-extensions/README.md

 This report consolidates all analyzed nodes into a single view, showing client counts before and after the criterion applied at each node.

 ### Event Streaming Agents
-This repository contains several sample agents that stream CI 360 events into different data stores.
+This repository contains several sample agents that stream CI 360 events into different target systems.
 To determine which agent is most relevant for your use case, refer to the detailed descriptions linked below.
-- [__CI360 Event to DB Agent__](code/ci360-events-to-db-agent): Stream CI 360 events to DB Table
+- [__CI363 Event to DB Agent__](code/ci360-events-to-db-agent): Streams CI 360 events into a relational database table.
-- [__Snowflake Streaming Agent__](code/ci360-snowflake-agent): CI360 Snowflake Agent streams all received events to the configured Snowflake instance
+- [__Snowflake Streaming Agent__](code/ci360-snowflake-agent): Streams CI 360 events into a configured Snowflake instance.
-- [__Google BigQuery Streaming Agent__](code/ci360-gbq-event-streaming-agent): Google BigQuery agent enables streaming of CI 360 events into Google BigQuery table
+- [__Google BigQuery Streaming Agent__](code/ci360-gbq-event-streaming-agent): Streams CI 360 events into a Google BigQuery table.
-- [__SAS Cloud Analytic Services Agent__](code/ci360-cas-agent): Streams CI 360 events into a CAS (SAS Cloud Analyic Services) table
+- [__SAS Cloud Analytic Services Agent__](code/ci360-cas-agent): Streams CI 360 events into a SAS Cloud Analytic Services (CAS) table.

 ## Getting Started